|CS112: Introduction to Computer Programming|

 |Class Participation||Take notes — a significant portion of the information disseminated during classroom sessions are not delineated on slides.|

 Programming projects are considered individual efforts, therefore no sharing of code and/or discussion of problem solutions are allowed with anyone except the lab GTA, UTA or the professor.
 Test cases must also not be shared.
 Student projects will be manually and automatically assessed for cheating.
-You may not look at or otherwise
+You may not look at, discuss, or otherwise

 view any other individuals code, pseudocode, or test cases.